• Skip to content

 As I mentioned previously, aloe vera can benefit those with Hashimoto’s and thyroid conditions, in multiple ways.

-I was really excited to learn about a new study from Italy, which focused specifically on the benefits of aloe vera in Hashimoto’s.
-Interestingly, one of the researchers who initiated the study saw that her own Hashimoto’s markers improved after she began drinking aloe vera on a daily basis, to soothe her digestion and use as a laxative for constipation.
+I was really excited to learn about a study from Italy, which focused specifically on the benefits of aloe vera in Hashimoto’s.
+[6] Interestingly, one of the researchers who initiated the study saw that her own Hashimoto’s markers improved after she began drinking aloe vera on a daily basis, to soothe her digestion and to use as a laxative for constipation.

-The researcher had routine lab work done to track her Hashimoto’s markers every few months.
-Prior to starting daily aloe vera, her TSH was 5.14 μIU/mL, her free T4 was 8.3 pmol/L, and her TPO antibodies were 1875 IU/mL.
-Three months after the start of her aloe vera regimen, her TSH dropped to 3.22 μIU/mL, her free T4 improved to 11.44 pmol/L, and her thyroid antibodies dropped to 778 IU/mL.
 Another six months later, her labs continued to improve even further: her TSH was within optimal range at 1.83 μIU/mL, and her thyroid antibodies dropped again to 24 IU/mL, which is considered “negative” for Hashimoto’s, according to most labs!
 I love that Root Cause Rebels are everywhere, and that this particular rebel decided to help the Hashimoto’s community through published research based on her own experience — a woman after my own heart. 🙂

-Interestingly, aloe vera was as effective as selenium, one of the well known and often recommended nutrients for Hashimoto’s.
-In general, selenium (Selenomethionine at 200 IU a day, for six months), has been shown to reduce TPO antibodies by up to 54 percent and is one of my key go to initial recommendations for Hashimoto’s.
+I was intrigued that aloe vera was as effective as selenium, one of the well-known and often recommended nutrients for Hashimoto’s.
+(In case you’re new to my work, I often share studies on selenium, including one study that showed selenium (selenomethionine at 200 IU a day, for six months), reduced TPO antibodies by up to 54 percent.
+[8]

 The Benefits of Aloe Vera